A Survey on Data Pricing: from Economics to Data Science: Introduction

 Data pricing is related to cloud pricing, since a lot of data for pricing and trading are hosted on cloud.
 Wu~\textit{et~al.}~\cite{10.1145/3342103} present a comprehensive survey on cloud pricing models.
 They systematically categorize three fundamental pricing strategies, namely value-based pricing, cost-based pricing and market-based pricing.
 Then, they further categorize nine pricing tactical objects.
 Specifically, value-based pricing is demand driven and consists of customer value-based pricing, experience-based pricing, and service-based pricing.
 Cost-based pricing is supply driven and consists of expenditure-based pricing, resource-based pricing and utility-based pricing.
 Market-based pricing is an equilibrium of supply and demand and consists of free and pay later pricing, retail-based pricing and auction and online pricing.
 They cover in total 60 pricing models.
 While data and cloud are highly related, data pricing and cloud pricing are fundamentally different.
 Data pricing is selling data, while cloud pricing is selling cloud resources (e.g., storage and computation), including physical resources, virtual resources and stateless resources.

-In addition, Murthy~\textit{et~al.}~\cite{10.1145/2345396.2345421} list different pricing models and pricing schemes used by some popular IaaS (infrastructure-as-a-service) providers.
+In addition, Sen~\textit{et~al.}~\cite{10.1145/2543581.2543582} survey the major broad-band pricing proposals, including the realizations in various consumer data plans around the world.
+Murthy~\textit{et~al.}~\cite{10.1145/2345396.2345421} list different pricing models and pricing schemes used by some popular IaaS (infrastructure-as-a-service) providers.
 Wu~\textit{et~al.}~\cite{6392064} propose pricing as a service, which is essentially a personalized pricing service for IaaS.
 Aazam and Huh~\cite{7037703} propose broker as a service, which matches cloud services among cloud service providers and users.
 The key idea is to predict resource demands and thus derive prices.

 As data are often hosted online, one interesting question is the fair sharing of the cost among data owners, data users and brokers.
 This is related to data pricing, because the costs of data hosting and processing have to be recovered from data pricing.
 Kantere~\textit{et~al.}\cite{10.1145/1989323.1989358} study the fair allocation of costs in query services.
 They develop a stochastic model, which predicts the extent of cost amortization in time and number of services based on query traffic statistics.
 The model can be implemented on top of a cloud DBMS.
 Al-Kiswany~\textit{et~al.}~\cite{10.1145/2452376.2452447} provide a cost assessment tool to evaluate the cost of a desired data sharing.
 One useful feature of the tool is that a user can explore the cost space of alternative configurations using various factors, such as quality, staleness, and accuracy.
 The technique is based on what-if analysis.